 16 Small business tax tips -other areas to think about

-It is a good idea to Invest in a good accountant that specialises in the contracting area.
+It is a good idea to invest in a good accountant that specialises in the contracting industry.
 We detail here the things to consider, if you are thinking of changing your accountant.

-17 You can save tax with other financial products
+17 You can save tax and make other savings with other financial products

-Relevant Life Insurance is not the same as standard life insurance.
-If you take this out, it is tax-deductible through your company.
+Relevant Life Insurance (RLI) is not the same as standard life insurance.
+If you take RLIs out, it is tax-deductible through your company.
 This also works out much less expensive when you pay for it through your company, over the term of the policy.

-The ideas shown here in this small business tax tips guide can go a long way in helping you save tax as a UK contractor or small business.
-We do not cover absolutely everything here however many of the tips above will help you to reduce your overall tax calculation as a UK contractor or small UK business.
+The ideas shown here in this small business tax tips guide will go a long way to help you to save tax, as a UK contractor or small business.
+We do not cover absolutely everything here, however many of the tips above will help you to reduce your overall tax calculation as a UK contractor or small UK business.